 How does Selma manage or adjust my investments?

-There are different reasons why Selma adjusts your Investments (Buys or sells them):
+There are different reasons why Selma adjusts (analyses, buys and sells) your investments:

 - Increase or decrease of income

 - Switching or quitting your job, taking a sabbatical, starting to study, getting a large bonus or winning the lottery 🍀